Links for members

 There is a specific training module for Area and Division contests; this consists of a Facilitators Guide and a participants workbook (item no. 1190).

-The other main change is that you are the organiser, which means you do not, and should not, be trying to do everything yourself – especially on the day.
+The other main change is that you are the organiser, which means you do not, and should not, try to do everything yourself – especially on the day.
 Council meetings which help assign roles for contests come in handy to ensure you are not doing that.
 Your role is to open and close the contest meeting and introduce your contest chairs – then act as a problem-solving resource to ensure things run smoothly.

 I need to run an ONLINE contest - what do I need to know?